hpdic/hermes/INSTALL.md

 ## 🔁 OpenFHE Compatibility

-All testing and plugin development was performed using this fork:
+All testing is performed using the following fork:

 👉 <https://github.com/hpdic/openfhe-development>

-⚠️ **We do not guarantee compatibility** with the upstream OpenFHE releases due to possible API divergence.
+⚠️ Compatibility with upstream OpenFHE is **not guaranteed** due to possible API differences.

 ---